 ‘To save rooting for hair clips, nail cutters and similar items, you could purchase a magnetic strip to stick on the inside of a cupboard door so that all those essential health and beauty tools are easy to find’, advises Richard Roberts, director at Sanctuary Bathrooms (opens in new tab).

 7. Factor in aesthetics

-If you’re working with open shelving under your sink, you’ll need to factor in aesthetics as well as functionality to avoid your bathroom feeling – and looking – cluttered.
+If you’re working with open shelving under your sink, you’ll need to factor in aesthetics as well as functionality to avoid your bathroom feeling – and looking – cluttered in the same you do when you’re organizing a bathroom countertop.
 Think of ways you can combine storage and style; stacks of washcloths or towels and groups of good-looking toiletries, for example.